Series 6 2025

 Episode 5 -ACCESS

 This month Hunter is joined by guest presenter Omie Dale to discuss access and inclusion in aquatics.
-We hear from bathing historian George Townsend about sociological barriers to water, such as race and gender, in the the 19th century.
+We hear from bathing historian George Townsend about sociological barriers to water, such as race and gender, in the 19th century.
 Omie talks to the founder of Swimunity and Vicki delivers a special report on disability in open water swimming, including input from Susie Rodgers MBE

 Listen here on Anchor